RaianRashidRimon/RaianRashidRimon/README.md

 <br clear="both">

 <h3 align="center">Driven by a deep curiosity for how intelligent systems work, I’m actively exploring the world of Artificial Intelligence, Machine Learning, Large Language Models, and Generative AI out of personal interest and passion.
-Currently, I’m pursuing a B.Sc. in Computer Science and Engineering at Jahangirnagar University.
-As a tech enthusiast 🤖 <br><br>I enjoy tinkering with new ideas—whether it’s diving into AI frameworks, building small Lego models, or simply observing patterns in everyday life.
-Outside the screen, you’ll often find me playing with my cats 🐾
+Currently, I’m pursuing a B.Sc. in Computer Science and Engineering at Jahangirnagar University. <br>

-  recharging creativity through the little joys that keep the curiosity alive.</h3>
+<br>As a tech enthusiast 🤖 I enjoy tinkering with new ideas—whether it’s diving into AI or ML frameworks, building small Lego models, or wondering if I would ever look good in a Spider-Man suit.
+In the quieter corners of my day, you’ll often find me playing with my cats 🐾 to recharge creativity through the little joys that keep the curiosity alive.</h3>

 ###